 Supportive peer relationships form a critical part of the network of positive relationships in school.
-Peers are a significant source of support for most students and especially so for adolescents as they are more likely to turn to their friends rather than adults for help.
-With Peer Support and Relationships (PSR), students participate in fostering strong bonds of friendships and a sense of belonging to the school community (peer bonding), provide practical help, and social-emotional support to one another (peer helping) and promote positive mindsets, pro-social behaviours both online and offline, well-being and rolemodel good character (peer influencing).
+Peers are a significant source of support for most students as they are more likely to turn to their friends rather than adults for help.
+With Peer Support and Relationships (PSR), students participate in fostering strong bonds of friendships and a sense of belonging to the school community (peer bonding), provide practical help and social-emotional support to one another (peer helping) and promote positive mindsets, prosocial behaviours and well-being (peer influencing).
 Taken together, these efforts contribute to the building of a caring and supportive peer culture, by students for students.